Let Go Of The Past – 7 Simple Strategies

 When I was going through my divorce, I was mad and angry.
 I was sad and lonely, confused and hurt.
 There were so many crazy emotions I went through.
 I did everything I could do to avoid my pain.
 I went out and drank every night and I ate junk food all the time and ended up gaining almost 30 pounds.
 The negative emotions always found their way back into my life.
 It wasn’t until I faced my pain, and LET myself feel all those emotions fully, that I was able to let go.
 I let myself imagine a life without my wife.
 I let myself feel lonely and I felt all of those emotions.
 Once I did this, those feelings started losing their sting.
 I was able to let go and move on fast once I started doing this.
 Let yourself feel all the pain, and then be done with it.

 4 – Practice Gratitude To Let Go Of The Past

 Practicing gratitude is an effective method to let go of the past.
 It forces you to focus on the positive aspects of your life.
-Sometimes we forget all the great things about ourselves and all the great things we have in our lives, especially during the tough times.
+Sometimes we forget all the great things about ourselves and all the great things we have in our lives, especially during tough times.
 Make a deliberate effort to notice what you have right now.
-You can start a gratitude journal or you can say a gratitude prayer every day like I do.
+You can start a gratitude journal or you can say a gratitude prayer every day as I do.
 Just take time to be grateful and recognize that there are some things in your life that are wonderful.

 5 – Forgive